General Woodworking (With Some Wood Turning/CNC)

 Round Epoxy Table

 The steps of making this round epoxy table of over 70 cm in diameter.
 Left show the layout of the pieces of the Olive tree (thanks to Koby Golan for the wood), middle after pouring some epoxy, and on the right, the finishing steps on my lather.
-Turned with the help of Uri Ben Shitrit, on his larger lathe (not shown here).
+Turned with the help of Uri Benchetrit, on his larger lathe (not shown here).

 Three Images of the final table.
 Made with partially translucent blue epoxy.